 Applied Process Engineering Laboratory

 The Applied Process Engineering Laboratory provides facilities, programs and services to technology start-up and expanding companies.
-The lab actively serves the interest of companies pursuing renewable and clean energy technologies that complement Energy Northwest, state and federal energy priorities.
+The incubator actively serves the interest of companies developing technologies for environmental assessment, medical treatments as and those pursuing renewable and clean energy technologies that complement Energy Northwest, state and federal energy priorities.

-Energy Northwest employs the Washington Technology Center to provide business incubation services to improve performance and growth of start-up companies working in the lab.
-The APEL staff provides entrepreneurship coaching, access to funding and resource connections together with a suite of locally available technical assistance services for businesses.
+Energy Northwest engages a variety of partners to provide business incubation consulting services to improve performance and growth of start-up companies working in the incubator.
+Partners including PNNL, SBDC, WSU-TC, BFCOG and others provide entrepreneurship coaching, access to funding and resource connections together with a suite of locally available technical assistance services

-APEL tenants include anchor tenant Pacific Northwest National Laboratory, Environmental Assessment Services, InnovaTek and IsoRay Medical, plus Energy Northwest’s Environmental Services Laboratory.
+APEL tenants include anchor tenant Pacific Northwest National Laboratory, Environmental Assessment Services, Freestone Environmental and IsoRay Medical, plus Energy Northwest’s Environmental Services Laboratory.

 Industrial Development Complex

 The Industrial Development Complex is located east of Columbia Generating Station.
-The IDC staff pursues economic development and reuse of 40 facilities and associated property in excess of Energy Northwest’s current operating needs.
+The IDC staff pursue site reuse through leasing warehouse and office space and associated property in excess of Energy Northwest’s current operating needs.

-The site is currently at 80 percent capacity.
+The site is currently 57 percent occupied.
 Washington Closure Hanford, the primary tenant, manages the Energy Department‘s cleanup of waste sites and burial grounds, and removal of excess facilities throughout the Hanford site.